 Your gums may have receded for a variety of reasons, including aggressive tooth brushing or periodontal disease.
 You may not be in control of what caused the recession, but prior to treatment, we can help you identify the factors contributing to the problem.

 Gum grafting will cover the exposed roots to protect them from decay, help reduce tooth sensitivity, and improve the aesthetics of your smile.
-Whether you have a gum graft to improve function or aesthetics, you’ll probably receive the benefits of a beautiful new smile and improved periodontal health: your keys to smiling, eating, and speaking with comfort and confidence.
+Whether you undergo a gum graft to improve function or aesthetics, you’ll probably receive the benefits of a beautiful new smile and improved periodontal health: your keys to smiling, eating, and speaking with comfort and confidence.

 Do you have gum recession?

 Gum recession does not happen overnight.
-You may not even notice that your gums have receded, because it is a very slow, gradual process.
+You may not even notice your gums have receded, because it is a very slow, gradual process.
 However, without a gum tissue graft, recession can have a detrimental effect on the health and function of your teeth.

 It is important to notice if:

 - You have sensitivity to hot or cold temperatures, or even to sweet, spicy, or sour foods